 In my opinion, every child should be allowed to trampoline as often as they can.
-As there are so many trampoline benefits.
+As there are so many trampoline benefits for kids.

 We purchased our trampoline back in 2015 (when our son was 5) and I have to say it was the best gift we have ever purchased.